 Upper Nyack home prices are not only among the most expensive in New York, but Upper Nyack real estate also consistently ranks among the most expensive in America.

-Upper Nyack is a decidedly white-collar village, with fully 93.95% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Upper Nyack is a village of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Upper Nyack who work in teaching (16.04%), management occupations (15.18%), and sales jobs (11.72%).
+Upper Nyack is a decidedly white-collar village, with fully 93.50% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Upper Nyack is a village of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Upper Nyack who work in sales jobs (14.67%), management occupations (13.48%), and teaching (12.20%).

 Of important note, Upper Nyack is also a village of artists.
 Upper Nyack has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Upper Nyack’s character.

-A relatively large number of people in Upper Nyack telecommute to their jobs.
-Overall, about 27.77% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 31.03% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The most common language spoken in Upper Nyack is English.
 Other important languages spoken here include Spanish and French.